Multiculturalism in Australia

 Multiculturalism in Australia is today reflected by the multicultural composition of its people, its immigration policies, its prohibition on discrimination, equality before the law of all persons, as well as various cultural policies which promote diversity, such as the formation of the Special Broadcasting Service.

 According to the 2011 census, 26% of the population were born overseas and a further 20% had at least one parent born overseas.
 Aboriginal Australians make up approximately 2.5% of the population.
 Australia's diverse migrant communities have brought with them food, lifestyle and cultural practices, which have been absorbed into mainstream Australian culture.

-Historically, Australia adhered to the White Australia Policy.
-The policy was dismantled after World War II by various changes to the immigration policy of the Australian government.
+From Federation until after the Second World War, Australia adhered to the White Australia policy.
+The policy was dismantled after the war by various changes to the immigration policy of the Australian government.

 History

 Pre-Federation

 Prior to European colonisation, the Australian continent had been inhabited by various Aboriginal peoples for around 60,000 years, and the Torres Strait Islands was inhabited by various groups of Torres Strait Islander peoples.
 Among them they spoke at least 250 mutually unintelligible languages (linguist Claire Bowern suggests up to 363), which included around 800 dialects.
 An estimated 120 of these were still spoken as of 2016, and several more are being revived through language revival programmes.

 Makassan trepangers (along with shipwrecked Dutch sailors) made contact with Indigenous Australians along the northern coast of Australia during the 17th and mid-18th centuries, although this did not lead to permanent settlement.
 Beginning with the arrival of the First Fleet in 1788, waves of European settlers began to emigrate to the Australian continent.
 By 1901, the Australian continent consisted of six British colonies, which in 1901 agreed to federate into one state.